echo-sky/SeaIntention/README.md

 # SeaIntention

-A dataset for testing the performance of methods torecognizethe intention of a group of sea-surface targets.
+A dataset for testing the performance of methods to recognizethe intention of a group of sea-surface targets.

 The dataset is uploaded on cowtransfer.
 The link is listed below.